FIVES / KINDERGARTEN / FIRST GRADE

 Kindergarten-First Grade

-Our Kindergarten-First Grade class is composed of Elmwood children and new to Elmwood children.
-The class comes together for social experiences that build mature play, relationships, and a strong sense of community.
-We break into small, differentiated learning groups throughout the day, where children learn Literacy, Math, and Thinking Skills, all taught in accordance with New York State early education standards.
-Children have regular opportunities to build speaking and listening skills, through planned experiences where they share ideas with a partner, present to a small group, engage in building challenges, and put on a class play.
+Our Kindergarten-First Grade class is a mixed grade class composed of Elmwood children and new to Elmwood children.
+Interdisciplinary projects, cooperative play, and collaborative problem solving are essential elements of our program.
+Math, Literacy, Science and Thinking Skills are all taught in accordance with New York State early education standards.
+Children have regular opportunities to build speaking and listening skills, through planned experiences where they share ideas with a partner, present to a small group, and put on a class play.
+During Playground Time and Choice Time, children build mature play skills, deep relationships, and a strong sense of community.
 Sports, Music, Drama, Science, and Art experiences are a part of their regular curriculum.
 We strive to know each child individually and support their emotional, intellectual, and social growth.
 We partner with parents, helping them understand their child’s progress and next areas of development.

 A Typical Day